drm/z.js/doc/index.md

 on the tool, triggered a rewrite in JavaScript.

 ## Future ##
-The general idea is to publish the tool under terms of an MIT-style license and integrate with other tools such as grunt and gulp.
+The general idea is to publish the tool under terms of an MIT-style license.

 ## What does Z do? ##
 Z is an orchestration tool, closely integrated with your shell.
 This resembles GNU Make the most.
 The main difference